npm/cli/docs/content/commands/npm-access.md

 subcommand.

 * public / restricted:
-  Set a package to be either publicly accessible or restricted.
+  Set a package to be either publicly-accessible or restricted.

 * grant / revoke:
   Add or remove the ability of users and teams to have read-only or read-write